symfony/symfony-docs/contributing/code/bc.rst

     class Request
     {

+The difference between regular and API classes is that we guarantee full backwards compatibility if you extend an API class and override its methods, but not for regular classes.
+In regular classes, we may for example add an optional parameter to a method and thus break your overridden method.

-When using these classes, we guarantee full backwards compatibility for the following use cases:
+Again, here are the details about which use cases we guarantee full backwards compatibility for:

 ==============================================  ==============  ==============
 Use Case                                        Regular         API